dtu-qmcm/bayesian_statistics_for_computational_biology/readme.md

 Why is the html folder called `docs`?
 Well, that just makes it easier to avoid effort using GitHub pages.

+## How to follow the practical lessons?

+All of the lessons come with companion jupyter notebooks in the folder `docs/course`.

+To follow a lesson, first make a new folder in the project root, maybe called `notebooks`, copy the lesson's companion note in there and start running cells.

 ## Licence

 This work is licensed under a